rogerwelin/cassowary/README.md

 > If `json-metrics-file` flag is missing then the default filename is `out.json`.

+If you rather want the raw data of all the request (in CSV foramt) you can export it using the `--raw-output` flag

+> outputted filename is `raw.csv`

 ### Exporting Metrics to Prometheus
 Example exporting **cassowary** metrics to Prometheus by supplying an Prometheus PushGatway URL: